The Reiki Gamechanger

 How his family reacted, we don’t know exactly.
-There is a possibility that he had to put up with one or two disputes in order to be able to teach and spread Reiki according to his convictions.
+There is a possibility that he had to put up with one or two disputes in order to be able to coach and spread Reiki according to his convictions.

 Now you can make up your own mind about what Mikao Usui would think about distance initiations in the Corona Crisis.
 Is it in his mind to take down Reiki Masters who offer Reiki online courses with initiations in Lockdown?